 Sky Island Journal is an independent, international, free-access literary journal; we are dedicated to discovering and publishing the finest original poetry, flash fiction, and creative nonfiction.
 We publish accomplished, well-established authors—side by side—with fresh, emerging voices.
 We provide our readers with a powerful, focused, advertising-free literary experience that transports them: one that challenges them intellectually and moves them emotionally.

 We want to be the first publication to give your writing a clean, powerful, international platform with a diverse readership.
 What are we looking for?
 We don’t want to limit our readers; therefore, we don’t want to limit you.
 We know quality work when we experience it.
 We don’t mean to be coy, but you need to know that we’re not interested in making your art conform to some preconceived aesthetic.
 We’re neither presumptuous enough, nor pretentious enough, to proclaim what "won’t fit" before we even try it on.
 Send us your best.
-We are an international journal, and the world has much to offer our readers.
+We have over 40,000 readers in 137 countries, and they are hungry for the best new writing.

 We want work that is urgent and beautiful, that was written with lightning and a sense that tomorrow may never come.
 We want work that pushes edges and tells us something new.
 We love work that is personal and political—political in the largest sense, as in awareness of who has the power and how it is they came to have it.
 We publish interviews and book reviews and review-essays.